tenacityteam/tenacity/BUILDING.md

 you don't want vcpkg, you can remove `--recurse-submodules` and do `git submodule update --init lib-src/libnyquist` afterwards.

+**NOTE**: What will be cloned is the latest development branch by default.
+If you want a stable version, run `git checkout [version]` where `[version]` is the version of Tenacity you want to check out starting with a `v`.
+For example, if you want to checkout verison 1.3.4, you would run `git checkout v1.3.4`.

 Then, configure CMake.
-This will take a long time the first time on macOS and Windows (or if you use `-DVCPKG=ON` on Linux) because vcpkg will compile itself, then compile Tenacity's dependencies. `-G Ninja` is recommended for faster builds but not required.
+On macOS, Windows, and other platforms using vcpkg (including on Linux if manually enabled), this will take a long time because vcpkg will bootstrap itself and then compile Tenacity's dependencies. `-G Ninja` is recommended for faster builds but not required.
 Add `-DCMAKE_INSTALL_PREFIX=/some/path` to change the installation path from the default /usr/local:

 ```
 cmake -G Ninja -S . -B build